What Is Amazon CloudFront?

 This concept is best illustrated by an example.
-Suppose you're serving the following image from a traditional web server, not from CloudFront:
+Suppose you're serving the following image from a traditional web server, not from CloudFront.

 You're serving the image using the URL

-this URL and see the image, but they probably don't know that
+Your users can easily navigate to this URL and see the image, but they probably don't know that

 interconnected networks that comprise the Internet—until the image was found.

 Further suppose that the web server that you're serving the image from is in Seattle, Washington, USA, and that a user in Austin, Texas, USA requests the image.
 The following traceroute list (courtesy of www.WatchMouse.com) shows one way that this request could be routed.

 In this example, the request was routed 10 times within the United States before the image was retrieved, which is not an unusually large number of hops (the network paths between the source and the final destination).
 If your user were in Europe, the request would be routed through even more networks to reach your server in Seattle.
 The number of networks and the distance that the request and the image must travel have a significant impact on the performance, reliability, and availability of the image.